-Stevens Pass is the most significant resort in the Seattle area, in the snowy North Cascades.
-Stevens has a mixture of very steep terrain and more accessible intermediate terrain, and that along with its proximity to Seattle means it gets some well-deserved big weekend and holiday crowds.
+Stevens Pass is one of the most significant resorts in the Seattle area, in the snowy North Cascades.
+It has a mixture of very steep terrain and more accessible intermediate terrain.
+These along with its proximity to Seattle means it gets some well-deserved big weekend and holiday crowds.
+This review is based on 2 visits during early season and Christmas.
+The first visit was very icy and the 2nd was a huge heavy powder day.

 Frontside at Stevens Pass, December 2009